protocol-1903/zzz-nonstandard-beacons/README.md

 You can now create and run non-electric beacons, and this mod will handle all runtime scripting related to them.

 ## Use
-Define your beacon entity like normal, but when setting the energy_source just define it as a fluid, heat, or burner variant.
+Define your beacon entity like normal, but when setting the energy_source just define it as a fluid, heat, or burner variant (OR NOW custom electric using "electric-2-electric-boogaloo").
 Like so:

 ```
 {